Mihndim2020/WhatsApp-Payments/README.md

 - Run git checkout feature/setup to switch to the feature branch
 - Run npm install to install dependencies
 - Run npm serverstart to start the server
-- Set up ngrok and update your Twilio functions that perform http request and you are good to go.

 ## Author

 👤 **Mihndim Julius**